 The global economic crisis has had a severe impact on the lives of citizens in many countries.
-There is also concern that one of its outcomes will be a slowing or scaling back of international cooperative efforts to respond to the complex array of global issues that confront us, including poverty and environmental destruction.
+There is also concern that one of its impacts will be a slowing or scaling back of international cooperative efforts to respond to the complex array of global issues, including poverty and environmental destruction.
 We must avoid a vicious cycle in which crisis gives rise to pessimism, which in turn exacerbates crisis.

-While efforts to create an international framework for reducing greenhouse gases past 2013 have stalled, this does not mean that there is a complete absence of hopeful developments.
-For example, the tree planting campaign initiated by the United Nations Environment Programme (UNEP) in 2006 has, as of the end of 2009, resulted in the planting of some 7.4 billion trees worldwide.
+To give one example, while efforts to create an international framework for reducing greenhouse gases past 2013 have stalled, this does not mean that there is a complete absence of hopeful developments.
+One such development is the tree planting campaign initiated by the United Nations Environment Programme (UNEP) in 2006 which has, as of the end of 2009, resulted in the planting of some 7.4 billion trees worldwide.
 This effort has seen the participation of millions of citizens, from elementary schoolchildren to heads of state; the total number of newly planted trees comes to more than one tree per inhabitant of Earth.